Milwaukee Brewers at Miami Marlins game preview

 BOTTOM LINE

-The Marlins are 29-47 on their home turf.
-Miami has slugged .370, last in in the MLB.
-Brian Anderson leads the team with a .468 slugging percentage, including 54 extra-base hits and 20 home runs.
+The Marlins are 29-46 on their home turf.
+Miami has a collective on-base percentage of .297, last in the National League.
+Garrett Cooper leads the team with a mark of .346.

-The Brewers are 33-37 on the road.
-Milwaukee has hit 224 home runs this season, ninth in the National League.
-Christian Yelich leads the club with 44, averaging one every 11.1 at-bats.
-The Brewers won the last meeting 4-3.
-Junior Guerra earned his ninth victory and Hernan Perez went 1-for-3 with a home run and two RBIs for Milwaukee.
-Adam Conley registered his ninth loss for Miami.
+The Brewers are 32-37 on the road.
+Milwaukee has hit 223 home runs this season, ninth in the National League.
+Christian Yelich leads the team with 44, averaging one every 11.1 at-bats.
+The Brewers won the last meeting 8-3.
+Matt Albers earned his sixth victory and Trent Grisham went 5-for-6 with a double, a triple and two RBIs for Milwaukee.
+Robert Dugger registered his second loss for Miami.

 TOP PERFORMERS

-Anderson leads the Marlins with 54 extra base hits and is slugging .468.
-Starlin Castro has 12 hits and is batting .316 over the last 10 games for Miami.
+Starlin Castro leads the Marlins with 151 hits and is batting .268.
+Cooper is 12-for-35 with three doubles, two home runs and six RBIs over the last 10 games for Miami.

-Yelich leads the Brewers with 76 extra base hits and is slugging .671.
-Yasmani Grandal is 12-for-38 with two doubles, five home runs and eight RBIs over the last 10 games for Milwaukee.
+Yelich leads the Brewers with 161 hits and is batting .330.
+Yasmani Grandal is 10-for-37 with a double, five home runs and seven RBIs over the last 10 games for Milwaukee.

 LAST 10 GAMES